What do the fundamental constants of physics tell us about life?: Properties of chemical self-replicators

 \subsection{Power consumption of dormant cells}

 Thus, far we have focused on the energetics and kinetics of reproduction.
 However, cells must expend energy even when they are not growing \cite{walker2024microbial}.
 The reason for this is that life is inherently a non-equilibrium phenomena that requires energy in order to counteract entropic forces.
 Paraphrasing Schrondinger, life feeds on ``negative entropy'' \cite{schrodinger1992life}.
-For compartmentalized organisms with a membrane, this process is dominated by the need to maintain the cellular membrane potential $V_m$ resulting from concentration differences of charged ions inside and outside the cell \cite{schink2024survival,walker2024microbial}.
+For compartmentalized organisms with a membrane, one such process arises from the need to maintain the cellular membrane potential $V_m$ resulting from concentration differences of charged ions inside and outside the cell \cite{schink2024survival,walker2024microbial}.
 Even though the membrane is an excellent insulator it still supports a "leakage" ion current across the membrane.
 This leads to loss of membrane potential which cells actively counteract by using energy-consuming ion pumps.
+Here, we assume that this process dominates the power consumption of dormant cells, $P_{dorm}$.
+Other processes such as maintaining the proteome in light of spontaneous protein degradation and counteracting the loss of post translational modifications also likely contribute to $P_{dorm}$ \cite{Salmonthesis}.
+However, estimates based on empirical measurements of environmental samples suggest that these processes may be up to three orders of magnitude less costly than maintaining the membrane potential \cite{price2004temperature}.

 The simple idea we fully explore in the Methods, is that thermal fluctuations open pores in the membrane which allow ions to pass through.
 There we show that this requires the cell to consume energy at a rate \be P_{dorm}={1 \over 3}A_{f}^{-{1 \over 2}} \times \left({c_o \over c_{f}}\right) \times n_{pore} \times \left({S_{p} \over d_m r}\right) \times \left[\ln{ \left({c_{o} \over c_{i}}\right)}\right]^2 \times {k_B T \over \tau_{min}(T)}, \ee where $n_{pore}$ is the expected number of pores formed due to thermal fluctuations, $S_p$ is the surface area of the membrane pore, which we take to have the radius that is typical of a hydrated ion (i.e., a few \AA); $d_m$ is the membrane thickness, $r$ is the size of an ion, and $c_{o/i}$ is the concentration of charged ions outside/inside the cell.
 Notice that the fundamental physical constants are all contained in the term, $k_B T / \tau_{min}(T)$, which has a numerical value of $4 \times 10^{-9}$ J/s at room temperature.
 This suggests that natural physical scale characterizing entropy production in living system is simply thermal energy $k_B T$ divided by the kinetic time scale $\tau_{min}(T)$.